jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 1. Make any change to the codebase.
    For example, alter the text in a `console.log()` message.
-   I suggest changing the server's message to `Hello world` instead of `This is ... endpoint!`.
+   We suggest changing the server's message to `Hello world` instead of `This is ... endpoint!`.
    While you're making that change, consider renaming some objects and see what code needs to be updated.